brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = 2.10.4 - TUESDAY, 12th DECEMBER 2023 =
 * Security Fix: Hardened the security of the plugin.
-Props: Wordfence
+Props: Wordfence.
-* Improvement: Added vw as a Typography size option
+* Feature: Container - Added new auto-width and equal-width options to the Container block.
 * Improvement: Buttons - Added an option to inherit the secondary styles when using the Astra theme.
 * Improvement: Inline Notice - Added accessibility for the close button.
+* Improvement: Global - Added viewport width as a typography size option.
 * Fix: Container - Resolved an issue wherein the fallback image would appear repeatedly when the Container background was set to video.
-* Fix: Form - Resolved an issue wherein form submission not working, when ReCaptcha version is selected and enable ReCaptcha is disabled.
+* Fix: Form - Resolved an issue wherein form submissions would not work as intended when a ReCaptcha version is used and ReCaptcha is disabled.
 * Fix: Image Gallery - Resolved an issue wherein the images in the paginated masonry layout would not be clickable.
 * Fix: Popup Builder - Resolved an issue wherein only the latest 10 popups would be visible on the frontend when enabled.
 * Fix: Taxonomy List - Resolved an issue wherein the hierarchy would not be displayed as intended in the list layout.